-Heathland Artworks is an annual trail around the Heath to view site responsive works by students from the University for the Creative Arts.
-From June to October each year, you can view imaginative and experimental installations from textile, metalwork, fine art, product design, ceramic and glass students.
+Heathland Artworks is an annual trail around RSPB Farnham Heath to view site responsive works by students from the University for the Creative Arts.
+From June to October each year, you can view imaginative and experimental installations from metalwork, fine art, product design, ceramic and glass students.

 The project aims to give participating students a full understanding of working on a real project.
 They receive a lecture and guidance on putting together a proposal to submit to a commissioner.
 They go on a site visit and learn about the flora and fauna of that location from the RSPB warden.
 Then, they carry out their research into their area of interest whether this is the bird species, the geology or history of the place.
 After working up drawings, technical drawings and maquettes, the students then present their proposals before a selection panel.
 Those selected go on to build and install the pieces on the heathland.